 Some people might just think that the short goldens they see are simply mini goldens, but that is not always true.

-In some rare cases, what you might be seeing is golden retriever dwarfism, where the purebred Golden is mixed with Poodle, and sometimes a Cocker Spaniel to create a crossbreed.
+In some rare cases, what you might be seeing is golden retriever dwarfism, where the purebred Golden is crossed with Poodle, and sometimes a Cocker Spaniel to create a crossbreed.

 In this post, you will learn more about this unique dog breed, how to identify it, and care options if you are an owner.